Frazz by Jef Mallett for April 21, 2021

 14. Buck 4

-Buck B over 3 years ago
+Buck B almost 4 years ago

 Actually, you could just buy a muscle car.
 Starting with the 1964 Pontiac GTO until high gas prices, insurance rates and emission standards killed then off in the early 70s, every American manufacturer had a least one model with the biggest engine that would fit under the hood.
 Those were the good old days.